lynnfaraday/aresmush.com/fs3/fs3-3/combat.md

 | Impaired | 10 |
 | Incapacitated | 5 |

 Normally you gain 1 healing point per day.
-You get a bonus point if you're in a hospital **or** under the care of a PC doctor (via the `heal` command) **or** make a successful Recovery Roll.
-Each game will configure the ability used for Recovery.
-For an example, see **[FS3 Core](/fs3/fs3-3/core.html)**.
+You get a bonus point if you're in a hospital **or** under the care of a PC doctor **or** make a successful Recovery Roll (using Brawn by default).

 Once a wound begins healing, the Wound Modifier is reduced by 1/3rd.

+{% fs3tip %}
-> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** The system assumes that there are no long-term effects from damage; no broken bones, severed arteries or internal organs damaged.
+The system assumes that there are no long-term effects from damage; no broken bones, severed arteries or internal organs damaged.
 If you're going to impose more serious effects, you'll need to take that into account manually.
 For example, if you assume you've got a broken arm, the system may tell you that you're "healed" in a week but you'd still need a cast for a month or so after that.
+{% endfs3tip %}